zsolt-balazs/template-switching_filter/README.md

 ## <a name="options"></a>Advanced options
 Apart from the options detailed in the The filtering algorithm chapter, several other options can be specified the user:
-- The argument `distance [15]` specifies the distance upstream of the polyA site, where the coverage value is to be calculated.
+- The argument `--distance [15]` specifies the distance upstream of the polyA site, where the coverage value is to be calculated.
-- The coverage is averaged over a `cov_sample [5]` number of nucleotides.
+- The coverage is averaged over a `--cov_sample [5]` number of nucleotides.
 The coverage value is used as the number of reads overlapping a certain polyA site.
 The default settings mean that the coverages of the nucleotides 19 to 15 nucleotides upstream of a TES are averaged to form the coverage value.

 [LoRTIA]: https://github.com/zsolt-balazs/LoRTIA
 [splice junctions]: https://www.sciencedirect.com/science/article/pii/S0888754305003770